-WIMA capacitors feature in the preamp instead of "mustards".
+WIMA capacitors figure in the preamp instead of "mustards".
 Main filter caps on the upper chassis are often upright radial types rather than horizontal axial.

-Dedicated mains sockets now figure on the back board.
+Dedicated mains sockets are now provided on the back board - normally the Cannon LNE-32, also used in the AC80/100s built by Burndept.
 Previously the mains leads had been hard wired to the "ON" switch and fastened to the slider board with a clamp.

 Below, a register of amps.
 If anyone knows of others that have not yet been included, do let me know.